 For the child care provider or teacher who enjoys a lovely, clean scent, consider the gift of a Mrs. Meyer’s jar candle.
-They’re made from naturally derived ingredients, essential oils and soy wax and come in basil, lavender, lemon verbena, geranium, honeysuckle, Iowa pine, peppermint and orange clove scents.
+They’re made from naturally derived ingredients, essential oils and soy wax and come in scents like basil, lavender, lemon verbena, honeysuckle, Iowa pine, peony, peppermint, snowdrop and more.

 Where to buy: Meyer’s Scented Candle ($10 for large size, Mrs. Meyers)